ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 #### Rules

--   **Basic hyperdashes (1/1, 1/2) may begin to appear, but must not be used in conjunction with each other.** Platters should serve as an introduction to hyperdashing, meaning strong hypers (e.g. 1.5x above the trigger distance) and hypers combined with antiflow patterns must not be used.
+-   **Basic hyperdashes (1/1, 1/2) may begin to appear, but must not be used in conjunction with each other.** Platters should serve as an introduction to hyperdashing, meaning strong hypers (e.g. with a distance snap of 1.5x above the trigger distance) and hypers combined with antiflow patterns must not be used.
 -   **1/3 hyperdashes may be used singularly (not in conjunction with other dashes or hyperdashes) if the BPM is less than 160.** Higher snap hyperdashes may be used singularly if the song BPM is below the equivalent BPM.
 -   **Edge dashes must not be used** as they require extremely precise timing which cannot be expected of less-experienced players.
 -   **Adequate time must be left between objects and the start of spinners to ensure readability.** Depending on the BPM of the song, this time must conform to the following: